cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 - UI: Compiled and optimized executable.
 - Server: Compiled and optimized executable.
 - Library: According to language convention.
 - Model: Model files uploaded to CLARIN.
-Reference to a git label.
+Reference to a git tag.
 - Command line: Compiled and optimized executable.

 Packaging should be done after [testing](#testing) and be a part of the [continuous integration](#continuous-integration) setup for all projects (excluding models).